-- Analysis of credit risk models and assumptions used to determine ECL on portfolio basis; - Testing controls over the Bank's process for identification of significant increase in credit - Testing the ECL for significant credit-impaired loans and advances to customers on an individual basis.
+- Analysis of credit risk models and assumptions used to determine ECL on a portfolio basis; - Testing controls over the Bank's process for identification of significant increase in credit risk; - Testing the ECL for significant credit-impaired loans and advances to customers on an individual basis.

-To test the allowance calculated on a portfolio basis, we analyzed underlying statistical models, key inputs and assumptions used and forwardlooking information incorporated in the calculation of ECL, including updated forecast of macroeconomic parameters.
-We tested key statistical data underlying credit risk factors calculation, such as overdue days of loans, statistics of recoveries of loans and advances to customers after the default date and behaviour of defaulted exposures from the initial recognition date to the default date.
-We also tested the design and operating effectiveness of the key controls over the process for identification of significant increase in credit risk and assessed the consistency of application of the criteria selected by management to identify significant increase in credit risk as of the reporting date.
+To test the allowance calculated on a portfolio basis, with the support of our internal specialists, we analyzed underlying statistical models, key inputs and assumptions used and forward-looking information incorporated in the calculation of ECL, including updated forecast of macroeconomic parameters.
+We tested key statistical data underlying credit risk factors calculation, such as loans' overdue days, market value and types of collaterals pledged under these loans, which are considered for calculation of loss given default.
+We also tested the design and operating effectiveness of the key controls over the process for identification of significant increase in credit risk and assessed the consistency of application of the criteria selected by management to identify significant increase in credit risk as at the reporting date.